Certified Fiber Optics Fiber to the Home Specialist (CFOS/H)

 This in-person advanced specialist fiber optic training 2-day (16-hour) course is a comprehensive program to introduce the fiber optics technician to Fiber to the Home architectures being utilized, advantages and disadvantages of each and types of components necessary to complete a FTTH fiber segment.
 Upon completion of this course, the student will be familiar with why FTTH is being implemented today, including technical, marketing, and financial justifications.
 The student will further be familiar with the technical details and attributes of specialized FTTH components such as: splitters/couplers and wavelength-division multiplexers and the requirements for cables, connectors, splices, and associated hardware.
 FTTH design and installation requirements will be discussed in detail.
 The student will be able to successfully install, test, troubleshoot, and maintain FTTH links as a result of real world, hands-on training sessions.

-Prerequisite: Students MUST have successfully passed the basic fiber optic training course, (CFOT) within the preceding 12 months or have renewed their FOA membership within that time frame prior to attending the (CFOS/T), (CFOS/S), (CFOS/O) and/or the (CFOS/H) FOA Specialist courses offered by BDI Datalynk at UCF.
+Prerequisite: Students MUST have successfully passed the basic fiber optic training course, (CFOT) within the preceding 12 months or have renewed their FOA membership within that time frame prior to attending the (CFOS/T), (CFOS/S), (CFOS/O) and/or the (CFOS/H) FOA Specialist courses offered in partnership with BDI Datalynk at UCF.
 There are no exceptions.
 Students are encouraged to register for all courses being offered at the campus with the understanding that the CFOT course must be successfully completed prior to attending any of the other subsequent courses.

 Course Objective: Program prepares the student to take the (CFOS/H) exam given and graded at the end of class.
 Student will be able to effectively and efficiently install, terminate, and test single mode FTTH fiber optic networks.